isakedo/DNNsim/README.md

 Gitignore is set up for CLion IDE, if you want to use a different IDE add their project file extensions to .gitignore.
 It can be used from the command line.
 The folder specified for models under .gitignore is "models".
-All the inputs/outputs files of a network architecture must be in the same folder.
+All the inputs/outputs files of a network architecture must be in the same folder in case of Trace input.
 Example: models/alexnet/{Inputs/Outputs}

 #### TODO list
 *   Add positional parameter for transform or simulate
+*   Inference
-*   Infernece
+*   Test other networks

 #### Compilation:
 Command line compilation.
 First we need to configure the project (It can be Debug or Release for optimizations):